julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 Learn more about the **[Old European Witch's Garden: Plants of Power](/witch-garden/)**.

 ### Blood, Bone, and Soil
-Before Christianity, offerings of blood—menstrual, animal, or symbolic—were common.
+Before Christianity, offerings of blood (menstrual, animal, or symbolic) were common.
 Their sacred role in Old Europe is examined deeply in **[The Old Magic of Menstrual Blood Offerings](/menstrual-blood-earth-ritual/)**.

 Bones were repositories of power.
 Soil was a living archive.